jonathondilworth/depth-driven-knowledge-retrieval/README.md

 ## Additional Notes

 This repo is, of course, a work in progress.
 As I won't have **as much** time to work on independent research, progress may be *a little* slower than usual.
 However, I will try and push updates as frequently as possible.

+### Noted Issues with Thesis & Proposed Corrections

+* Poorly written abstract in an attempt to save word count.
+    * Fix: Replace the abstract with the original version, see [abstract.tex](corrections/thesis/abstract.tex).
+* Inconsistent (or undefined) notation, e.g. using $Ret_X(q)_k$ when the $top-k$ prefix is undefined.
+    * Fix: Add "In instances where only the top-k candidates are selected, the ranked list is written $Ret_X(q)_{1:k}$ for the top-k prefix." under Problem Definition §3.1.
+* Introduction of free variables that ought to be bound, e.g. nDCG should use $dist(C^\star, D)$, not $dist(C,D)$, as C is unbound.
+    * Fix: Replace $dist(C,D)$ with $dist(C^\star, D)$, under §4.5.
+* Documented evaluation metric (nDCG) provides good intuition, but does not fully reflect implementation (one-to-one); not a huge issue as it would technically yield the same results, but principally, should be addressed (the footnote does at least draw attention to this).

+### Issues and Uncertainties

+Hyperbolic space (within $B^n_{\kappa}$) must be locally diffeomorphic to $\mathcal{R}^d$ **by definition**--I understand this as a necessary pre-requisite for, e.g. backpropagation of error (since the smoothness property allows for computable derivatives for hierarchical contrastive loss, since it is composed of $d_\kappa$).
+However, this is relative to the tangent space, rather than some higher $n$-dimensional Euclidean space, no?

+I feel like I still need to work on the intuition and/or mathematics for this, and I'm still uncertain of whether an intrinsic or an extrinsic definition is more appropriate; that is, do we embed some hyperbolic space within a higher $n$-dimensional Euclidean space (in an extrinsic sense), or work purely with the intrinsic definition?

 ## License